 We all know that there is this first stage i.e. the attract stage in inbound marketing.
 For example, when you own a cafe in your local community, you will need to attract new customers (or at least the local residents) to your cafe.
 You would communicate about the products (i.e. the favorite drinks and food) which you can offer.
+Check more details on these sites.
 You would talk about the health food concept, how people should eat healthy food, and where they can get the healthy food they desire (i.e. Maybe from your cafe).
 But what are the channels that you can place your communication messages?
 You may think of blogging, ebooks, education videos, podcasts, whitepaper, or more.

 Blogging – You can set up your blog, whether it is your personal blog or a company blog.
 Overall, a blog is a platform that allows you the freedom to attract relevant prospects to your business website.
 On your blog, you would provide information on health food, health drink, and where people get can access to the items.
 When you keep up with posting on your blog regular (with a pre-planned schedule), in about the first one to two years, you would end up with a massive empire of useful content that is all highly related to your niche.
 It would be a place to help those people who are beginners or unfamiliar with the topics.

 Content Strategy – As mentioned before that you will need to regular publish blog articles.
 You will need to have a pre-planned schedule to follow through.
 This schedule will state when exactly you will need to deliver the new content, and what content you will need to create.
 In your content strategy, there is also a step for you to do some keyword research and/or topic research for each of your new blog article.
 The research should be performed before you actually start writing your new blog articles.
 This is to ensure the topic you are planning to write is going to have enough audience who are interested in it.